-Tigress Creek is a lifestyle blog that has interesting tips about traveling, cars, money, fashion, food, etc.
+Tigress Creek is a travel blog that has interesting tips about traveling, destinations, hotels, etc.

 Why Tigress Creek Name?

 My dream came true when I bought a beautiful piece of land (10 acres) in the middle of nowhere.
-To get to the farm, we had to walk between high hills for about three hours basically, because there were no paved roads for cars.
+To get to the farm, we had to walk between high hills for about two hours basically because there were no paved roads for cars.
 I don’t even know how I dared to do something like that.
-I guess we can be young, adventurer, and silly all at the same time.
-Lord help us!
+Everybody has the right to be young, adventurous, and silly at least once in a lifetime.

-In the middle of two mountains and surrounded by a thick jungle, there was the most beautiful plot anyone could get.
-Few steps from the house, there was a creek of clear waters named The Tigress Creek.
+Anyway, In the middle of two mountains and surrounded by a thick jungle, there was the most beautiful plot anyone could get.
+A few steps from the house, there was a creek of clear waters named The Tigress Creek.

-I harvested nothing because I was there on weekends, and I didn’t have any idea about farming either.
-However, I met friendly, hard-work people.
-I heard fascinating stories that I still treasure in my heart, and I came to find out why that little stream of transparent waters was called Tigress Creek.
+I harvested nothing because I was there only on weekends, and I didn’t have any idea about farming either.
+However, I met hardworking and generous people, who used to tell me fantastic stories by sunset, and until today, those stories are still treasured in my heart.

-There were more important things than gold though; the people, mother nature, and the tigress that lived there for years.
-They are gone, and they will never return.
-Now, that magical place exists only in the memory of those who had the privilege to live in it.
+Today, the creek and farms don’t exist anymore.
+There is so much gold than the entire country has now the fourth most important gold deposit in the world.
+Literally, I was bathing in gold!
+There were more important things than gold, though; the people, nature, and the tigress that lived there for years.
+They are gone forever.
+Now, that magical place exists only in the memory of all those who had the privilege of living there.

 Thank you for visiting us.